GoogleCloudPlatform/qwiklabs-training-content/labs/GCPFUND-CloudLauncher/instructions/en.md

 ## Overview

-In this lab you use Cloud Marketplace to quickly and easily deploy a LAMP stack on a Compute Engine instance.
+In this lab, you use Cloud Marketplace to quickly and easily deploy a LAMP stack on a Compute Engine instance.
 The Bitnami LAMP Stack provides a complete web development environment for Linux that can be launched in one click.

 | Component | Role |
 |---|---|